Pūkenga Hauora Hinengaro / Mental Health Clinician

 • Physical, mental and emotional resilience along with a commitment as a key member of our team to constructively address and overcome challenges as they arise.

-• Understanding of Child protection legislation and approach
+• Understanding of Child protection legislation and approach.

 A full driver's licence is essential, and the successful candidate must be able to pass a safety check under the Vulnerable Children’s Act 2004.

-To tell you a little more about us, we are a dynamic, passionate Māori health and wellbeing team, who are very committed to improving outcomes for Māori, by improving their experience in the health and social services sectors within our communities.
+To tell you a little more about us, we are a dynamic, passionate Māori health and wellbeing team, who are committed to improving outcomes for Māori, by improving their experience in the health and social services sectors within our communities.
 The team is friendly and supportive, valuing good humor and our connections with each other.
-We are very proud of what we do, how we do it and what our whānau achieve.
+We are proud of what we do, how we do it and what our whānau achieve.
 If this is a role that sounds like a great fit for you, then apply today.

 We know that a diverse and inclusive team helps us meet the needs of our whānau, and we welcome candidates from every ethnicity, national origin, gender identity, age and those with a disability or who have lived experience.

 Whānau are our focus, and this includes with our kaimahi as well as those whānau we support within our service.
-Our kaimahi are also whanaungatanga and so our connections with each other are a fundamental and tangible element of working within our organisation.
+Our kaimahi are also whanaunga and so our connections with each other are a fundamental and tangible element of working within our organisation.

 For us a whānau centered workplace looks like Tangi Leave and Ten days Sick Leave (including to support your whānau), available from the start of your employment with us; support to develop professionally and to undertake study and obtain NZQA hauora based qualifications; study opportunities in innovative and transformative kaupapa Māori models of care; supervision (qualified, experienced and independent support), for every kaimahi to support their hauora and personal development; a confidential external Employee Assistance Programme (EAP), available to all kaimahi to assist in navigating life’s challenges including support with financial, professional, whānau, mental, emotional and other challenges.
 A comprehensive site-based induction beginning from day one and an introduction to our wider organisation through our Whanaungatanga Programme alongside your fellow kaimahi hou/new kaimahi.

-We live our values, and we support you to live these values as well; Manaakitanga, Whanaungatanga, Rangatiratanga, Kaitiakitanga Wairuatanga, and Kotahitanga.
+We live our values, and we support you to live these values as well - Manaakitanga; Whanaungatanga; Rangatiratanga; Kaitiakitanga; Wairuatanga; and Kotahitanga.
 Please see our website for more information about what we do, who we are, and how we work. www.tpo.org.nz

 Don’t meet every requirement?
 At Te Piki Oranga we understand that your work and life experiences can be just as valuable.
 If you’re excited about this role but your CV doesn’t align perfectly with our Job Description, we encourage you to apply anyway.
 You might just be the kaimahi we’ve been searching for.